dgaydukov/cert-spring5/files/spring5.md

 Overriding `@PostConstruct/@PreDestroy`.
 Since parent init is private, and child - public, it's not overriding.
 So when we create child bean parent init also called.
-If it was public, it would be valid overridning and it won't be called.
+If it was public, it would be valid overriding and it won't be called.
 ```java
 import org.springframework.stereotype.Component;